ankushkaundal/ankushkaundal.github.io/index.md

 <img class="profile-picture" src="pic_github.png">

-Hi!
-I am a Researcher at IISc Bengaluru
+I am a Senior Researcher at the Indian Institute of Science (IISc), Bengaluru, where my work focuses on computational science, parameter estimation, and inverse modelling methods.
+I am also a Senior Engineer at AtkinsRéalis, leading the development of post-processing tools and automation solutions for the UK Environment Agency’s groundwater models.
+In addition, I conduct scenario modelling to assess the impacts of abstraction changes and climate change on UK groundwater systems.

 ## Research Interest
-Computational Science, Machine Learning in Hydrology, Advanced Geospatial Analysis, Flood Modelling, Risk analysis, Groundwater Modelling.
-Hydrogeology.
+Computational Science, Numerical Groundwater Modelling, Hydrogeology, Flood Modelling and Risk Analysis, Automation of Numerical Models, Machine Learning in Hydrology, Advanced Geospatial Analysis.

 ## Publications

-1. Hydrology 1
-2. Hydrology 2
+1. **Kaundal, A.**, Muddu, S., 2026. *Sequential estimation of aquifer parameters using water table elevations.*
+Journal of Hydrology [link](10.1016/j.jhydrol.2026.135967) [pdf]
+2. High-frequency groundwater measurements capture bonus recharge in a humid tropical catchment.
+Journal of Hydrology (in-review)
+3. Kaundal, A. and Muddu, S.: A simplified approach to modelling groundwater dynamics in complex, data scarce semi-arid basins, EGU General Assembly 2025, Vienna, Austria. [link] [pdf]

 ## Typography